threefoldfoundation/www_threefold_farming/content/page/home/features2/feature1/feature1.md

 ---
 id: decentralize_the_internet
-svg: ./decentralize.png
+svg:
-title: Decentralize the Internet
+title: Help Decentralize the Internet
 ---

 Join a participatory economy that brings a more performant, secure, and sustainable Internet.